 Compared to the rest of the world I probably look like some self-help guru obsessed, vegan loving, Side Show Bob dressing, overly positive, psychopath dressed in a slim-fitting, overpriced suit.

 Guess what?
 That’s probably who I mostly am, and that’s okay.
 Just like it’s okay that you are who you are.
-Marcus teaches us through his blogging that the more individual we are, the more people will respond to our message.
+Mark teaches us through his blogging that the more individual we are, the more people will respond to our message.

 By being you and revealing all of your faults, you become relatable and someone that people admire.
 You cannot inspire anyone unless you find out who you are and be okay with sharing the whole package – scratches, damage and all.